Mizy Judah Clifton profile image Mizy Judah Clifton

 In the view of some critics, medically assisted dying is a slippery slope to a dystopian nightmare in which health practitioners simply "give up" their efforts to relieve distress and patients come to see death as an easy solution to their problems.
 Proponents, on the other hand, often argue that no one should be forced to endure unbearable suffering against their will and that medical assistance in dying (MAiD) can be consistent with, rather than a violation of, the medical principle to "do no harm".

 One physician-pioneer in the field of MAiD is Dr Stefanie Green.
-Dr Green grew up in Nova Scotia, Canada and studied medicine at McGill University.
+Dr Green grew up in Nova Scotia, Canada, and studied medicine at McGill University.
 She had spent more than 20 years as a family doctor specialising in maternity and newborn care when a landmark ruling by the Canadian Supreme Court captured her attention.
-This was Carter vs Canada
+This was Carter vs Canada (Attorney General) 2015, which saw judges unanimously strike down the prohibition of physician-assisted dying as a violation of the Canadian Charter of Rights and Freedoms.

-Having always been interested in the intersection between medicine, ethics, and law, Dr Green refocused her work on medically assisted dying and co-founded the Canadian Association of MAiD Assessors and Providers (CAMAP) in 2016.
+Having always been interested in the intersection between medicine, ethics and law, Dr Green refocused her work on medically assisted dying and co-founded the Canadian Association of MAiD Assessors and Providers (CAMAP) in 2016.
 Under her expert guidance and advocacy, CAMAP evolved from a grassroots network of clinicians into a national professional organisation that today offers – among many other things – the Canadian MAiD Curriculum, a nationally accredited educational program for licensed nurse practitioners and physicians to support the practice of MAiD.

 Dr Green published her bestselling memoir This is Assisted Dying: A Doctor's Story of Empowering Patients at the End of Life in 2022 and has received international acclaim for her advocacy work.